dahlend/dahlend/README.md

 My name is Dar Dahlen, I'm a physicist/programmer.

-I am currently a PhD student in Comet dust and activity modeling at TU Braunshweig.
+I am currently a PhD student in Comet dust and activity modeling at TU Braunschweig.

 Previously worked at CalTech for 3 years on the NEO Surveyor space telescope, looking for dangerous asteroids.
 Where I wrote [kete](https://github.com/Caltech-IPAC/kete) which allows for the calculation of asteroid and comet orbits on all known objects on a laptop.